 Over the last few years, many trends have emerged in educational technology.
-For better or worse, one thing is for sure…schools are scurrying to find which tools work best in achieving student engagement and success.
-Has your school made educational technology changes over the last year?
+For better or worse, one thing is for sure: schools are scurrying to find which tools work best in achieving student engagement and success.
+Has your school made educational technology changes recently?
 Did these changes improve a process or increase student engagement?
 Here are a few educational technology trends emerging in the field of education:

 1. Social media used as a teaching tool

 Social media has gained increasing popularity as educational technology over the past two years.
 These days, students know how to use a computer and the internet with ease, and most of them are using social media networks to share their thoughts and ideas.
 From student-created YouTube videos to professors creating classroom-focused blogs and Facebook pages, both teachers and students benefit from using social media inside the classroom.